Fellhanera baeomycoides

-Fellhanera baeomycoides is a species of terricolous (ground-dwelling) lichen in the family Pilocarpaceae.
+Fellhanera baeomycoides is a species of terricolous (ground-dwelling) lichen in the family Ectolechiaceae.
 Found in Brazil, it was formally described as a new species in 2017 by the lichenologists Marcela Eugenia da Silva Cáceres and André Aptroot.
 The type specimen was collected by the authors along a trail near a field station in the Adolfo Ducke Forest Reserve (Manaus); here it was found growing on the ground in an open area of an old-growth rainforest.
 The lichen has a granular, grayish-green thallus that lacks a cortex and a prothallus.
 The species epithet refers to the way the stipitate apothecia resemble those in genus Baeomyces.